Roosterbear/tips/google-coursera/ciberseguridad.md

 * Action: What to do if finds a match -> _ALERT_, _PASS_, _DROP_, _REJECT_
 * Header: Information about Network Traffic -> IP addresses, Ports, Protocols
-* Options: Options to Customize Signatures
+* Options: Options to Customize Signatures -> Flow: match direction of network flow.

 __LOG Files__